 Born Meyer Tuchschneider in the lower east side of Manhattan in 1925, Richard Deane Taylor achieved immortality among Churchillians when he painted one of the most evocative and accurate portraits of Winston Churchill for Collier’s in 1951, to mark Churchill’s return to office following the British general election.

-Years later, Richard’s great work was revived on the cover of the Churchill magazine Finest Hour.
+Years later, Mr. Taylor’s great work was revived on the cover of the Churchill magazine Finest Hour.
 He then he gave me the privilege of using it on the first English edition of my book of quotations, Churchill By Himself.
 It also adorns The Churchill Companion, a compendium of facts.

-Background information is based on Richard’s obituary in The New York Times.
+Background information from Richard’s obituary in The New York Times.